ryan-breidenbach/awesome/docs/aws.md

 * [Building event-driven architectures w/ Amazon EventBridge](https://www.youtube.com/watch?v=Hih-bF8qYgU) - 50 minute presentation on implementing event driven systems using EventBridge from re:Invent 2019.
 * [Deep Dive on Amazon EventBridge - AWS Online Tech Talks](https://www.youtube.com/watch?v=28B4L1fnnGM) - 50 minute demonstration of building an application using EventBridge from AWS Online Tech Talks series.
 Lots of code and console examples.

+## S3

+### Documentation

+* [Actions, resources, and condition keys for Amazon S3](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html) - A list of all IAM actions that can be configured for S3.
+This is useful when creating IAM policies related to S3.

 ## SAM (Serverless Application Model)

 ### Documentation